 I don’t know much about Colin Kaepernick’s football career.
 I couldn’t tell you how many touchdowns made it to the end zone, what college he attended before going pro or how many teams he played on prior to starting for the San Francisco 49ers.
 But what I can tell you is I have his back.

 Colin Kaepernick has been condemned, ostracized and shamed because he stands for something and people don’t like it because when you stand for something it means you won’t fall for anything.
-If I stand up for harsher sentencing towards rapists and you tell me he was intoxicated, I won’t be moved.
-If I stand up against police brutality and you tell me the officer was in fear for his/her life, I won’t be moved.

-We live in the country where you can call the First Family any name in the book but people and not be punished.
+We live in the country where you can call the Obama family any name in the book but people and not be punished.
 That is you Colin Kaepernicking.
 We live in a country where you can openly vocalize your disgust for our nation’s leader and not be sentenced to jail.
 That is you Colin Kaepernicking.
 We live in a county where you can burn the nation’s flag and not receive a citation.
 That is you Colin Kapernicking.
 We live in a country where you can wear a jacket that reads “FUCK THE DRAFT.
 STOP THE WAR.” and be protected by the 1st Amendment.
 That is you Colin Kaepernicking.
 What did Colin Kaepernick do?
 He exercised his 1st Amendment right as an American citizen to not stand during the national anthem, which in pure honesty is a social norm.
-It is not against the law if you don’t stand.
+FYI: It is not against the law if you don’t stand.

 If you have so much to say about Colin Kaepernick not standing up during the national anthem to bring attention to police brutality, what do you have to say about police brutality?
 Or do you not care?
 Unfortunately, him not standing at all overshadows the reason behind it.
 Here’s my simple response to the “Our veterans fought and died for you to stand up,” one-liner.